Security disclosure

 What happened

-A developer token was stolen by supply-chain malware and used to publish tainted versions of two packages we maintain.
+A publish credential in our environment was compromised by the CanisterWorm worm (attributed to TeamPCP) and used to publish tainted versions of two packages we maintain.
+The vector is the same pattern that affected other npm publishers in April 2026: credential exfiltration via postinstall + self-propagation.
 The malicious versions executed on install and tried to steal local credentials.
 If you installed an affected version between April 21 and April 22, treat the machine as potentially compromised and follow the remediation guide below.

 Packages affected · clean versions